Jh-SYSU/MUSE_dev/README.md

 - python  3.9.16
 - rdkit 2023.3.1
 - numpy  1.24.3
-- pytorch  1.12.1+cu116
+- pytorch  2.0.1+cu118
 - pytorch-scatter  1.6.1
 - pytorch-cluster  2.1.1
 - torch-sparse  0.6.17
 - torch-geometric  2.3.1

+We provide a script (install.sh) to install the environment, including the extra packages (mol2vec, descriptastorus, et al), and CPU and CUDA11.8 environments are supported.
-Also you can install the required packages follow there instructions (tested on a linux terminal):
+You can install the required packages follow the instructions (tested on a linux terminal):

-`conda env create -f environment.yaml`
+`source install.sh cu118`

 # Dataset